-In addition to Smartboards, iPad Carts, Chrome Book Carts and computer clusters in the classrooms, Leesville Elementary School has two computer labs; both attached to our school Library.
-Both labs function on a mostly flexible schedule, and are facilitated by Ms. Coreen Levy (clevy2@wcpss.net), our Technology Facilitator.
-Teachers may sign up for use of sections of the Library, including the computer labs, to work on units of study.
+In addition to Smartboards, iPad Carts, Chrome Book Carts and computer clusters in the classrooms, Leesville Elementary School has a computer lab which is attached to our school Library.
+The lab functions on a mostly fixed schedule, and is facilitated by Ms. Coreen Levy (clevy2@wcpss.net), our Technology Facilitator.
+Teachers may sign up for use of sections of the Library, including the computer lab, to work on any unit or course of study.